ibm-cloud-docs/overview/locations.md

 {: class="simple-tab-table"}
 {: summary="Use the buttons before the table to change the context of the table.
 The column headers identify the locaiton type in the specific geographical area."}

-If you're referencing a region when using the CLI, API, SDK, or Terraform, help ensure that you're using the programmatic region name.
+If you're referencing a region when using the CLI, API, SDK, or Terraform, use the the programmatic region name.
 For example, use `us-south` to target the Dallas (`us-south`) region.
 {: note}